Makes:6 to 8 servings

 Add the broth, water, and measured salt and pepper, stir to combine, and bring to a boil over medium-high heat.
 Reduce the heat to medium low and simmer, stirring occasionally and breaking up any large pieces of squash, until the flavors meld, about 15 minutes.
 Remove the pan from the heat and stir in the cream.

-Using a blender, purée the soup in batches until smooth, removing the small cap from the blender lid (the pour lid) and covering the space with a kitchen towel (this allows steam to escape and prevents the lid from popping off).
+Using a blender, purée the soup in batches until smooth, removing the small cap (the pour lid) from the blender lid and covering the space with a kitchen towel (this allows steam to escape and prevents the blender lid from popping off).
 Alternatively, use an immersion blender.
 Taste and season with salt and pepper as needed.
 Serve garnished with the pumpkin seeds, if using.